 women's visit day

-Women's Visit Day - February 16th 2015 - is an opportunity for candidates to experience a full campus visit.
-Additionally, the day will feature panels with current Tepper students and sessions with the Accelerate Leadership Center and Tepper School's Career Opportunities Center.
+Women's Visit Day — February 16, 2015 — is an opportunity for candidates to experience a full campus visit.
+Additionally, the day will feature panels with current Tepper School students and sessions with the Accelerate Leadership Center and Tepper School's Career Opportunities Center.

 For added flexibility and opportunities for all prospective MBA candidates to visit virtually, we schedule webinar information sessions, application workshops and online chats for you to continue building your relationship with the admissions team and our current students.